 - If you do not enable Shipwire real-time rates for your connection, or choose to use some additional shipping options in your Shopify store, please read the incorrect shipping types section below with important information on how to make sure your shipping types are recognized properly when they get pulled into Shipwire.

-- If you are not already logged in to your Shopify store, you will be asked to enter your store URL and login information
+- After clicking “Connect”, you will be redirected to Shopify.
+If you are not already logged in to your Shopify store, you will be asked to enter your store URL and login information

 Setting up carrier-calculated shipping